ruo-yu-Pan/bycatch-data-improves-SDM/README.md

 - environment: this contains the code for compiling the environment data
 - Integrate_bycatch: this folder contains the code for reproducing the results in the study.

-Other Scripts with **"Function"** and **"Plot"** at the beginning are the function and needed in the scripts in the folder "integrate_bycatch" and are for ploting
+Other Scripts with **"Function"** and **"Plot"** at the beginning are the function needed in the scripts in the folder "integrate_bycatch" and are for ploting

 # Step by Step Analysis